Skip to Content

 Instructions

-- Remove the seeds and stem from the red pepper, then cut the flash into a 5mm (¼") dice
+• Remove the seeds and stem from the red pepper, then cut the flesh into a 5mm (¼") dice

-- Peel the potato and cut it into a 12-17mm (½-¾") dice, plunge the potato into cold water until you are ready to use them.
+• Peel the potato and cut it into a 12-17mm (½-¾") dice, plunge the potato into cold water until you are ready to use it.